Schubert-Tom/Advanced-Lane-Detection/README.md

 # Lane Detection
 In this project US lane markings are detected and visualized on the [Udacity](https://github.com/udacity/self-driving-car/tree/master/datasets) video dataset.
-The detection and visualization are done in real time with a frame rate of 30 Hz.
+The detection and visualization are done in real time with a frame rate of 20 fps.
 The recognition is performed using classical image processing and polynomial fitting with the OpenCV software library.
 The video processing pipeline is designed to require a minimum of computation between frames.
 For this, only the delta between two frames is computed as an input and is used to correct the adjustment of the lanes.

 The individual calculation steps are illustrated by a Jupiter notebook, which is shown in the following.